 These mirrors are heated to melt frost or ice.
-This feature is activated whenever you turn on the rear window defrost.
+This feature is activated. feature is activated whenever you turn on the rear window defrost.

 Lighted Vanity Mirrors - If Equipped

 To access a lighted vanity mirror, flip down one of the visors.